dennybritz/scpd-downloader/README.md

 I wrote this script in a hurry, so there is absolutely no error handling.
 This means it'll crash if you give it a wrong lecture number, course, or login credentials.
 Garbage in, garbage out.
 Pull requests are welcome.

+**Distributing SCPD lectures is against the terms of service.
+This script is for private use only!**

 ## System requirements

 - Ruby 1.9.3 or higher (I recommend using [rbenv](https://github.com/sstephenson/rbenv))